2,1:59; 3,1:53.3; 1:51.1 Earnings: $3,582,823

 Breeders Crown (twice), Kentucky Futurity, Canadian Trotting Classic, Maple Leaf Trot (twice), Titan Cup, Arthur Cutler Memorial and Classic Series Final.

 Mr Muscleman ranks as the all-time leading money-winner bred by Brittany Farms or Brittany Farms and partners.
-He is one of only two horses in harness racing history to win $1-million or more in two separate racing seasons, which is a testament to his durability and his will to win.
+At the time of his retirement, he was one of only two horses in harness racing history to win $1-million or more in two separate racing seasons, which is a testament to his durability and his will to win.

 The modest yearling purchase, from the first crop by Muscles Yankee, was a stakes winner at both 2 and 3.
 He went on to achieve his fame as an older horse, three times capturing Dan Patch divisional honors for his age and gait and twice leading the annual money-earnings category for the same.